 What happened were puberty (physical changes) and adolescence (psychological and social changes), which occur when children begin maturing into adults.
 Some kids begin to “act” like adolescents before puberty; others may not accept the role of adolescent until long after puberty.
 Whenever they happen, you’re in for a bumpy ride.

-Fortunately, boys with attention deficit disorder (ADD ADHD) don’t seem to have more difficulty coping with puberty than others.
+Fortunately, boys with attention deficit disorder (ADHD or ADD) don’t seem to have more difficulty coping with puberty than other teens with ADHD.
 However, their particular problems and stresses may differ somewhat.
 Here are some issues to consider.

 “Raging hormones” can cause intense physical and psychological changes.
 Teens often find body changes distressing and desperately want to fit in.
 That’s why many kids who cooperatively took medication in elementary school begin to protest and rebel in their teens; they don’t want to be singled out by going to the school office or health room.

 Try to understand and help.
 If you can find an appropriate medication in a long-acting formulation, your child won’t have to take medicine in school.
 You can even allow a short trial off medication which may help your teen understand the need to continue taking it.
 Before discontinuing medication, consult with your family doctor or a mental health professional.

 [Get This Free Download: Evaluate Your Teen’s Emotional Control]

 All children need to feel accepted by their peer group.
 If the years of having ADHD (and possibly a learning disability) have resulted in poor social skills and limited success with friends, early adolescence may be painful.